 Some babies love their naps, while others really struggle to go down when there are exciting things happening around them.
 Whether your little one sleeps well or is a reluctant napper, we have three ways to help your keep your baby’s daytime sleep schedule on track.
 After all, this helps your baby get a good night’s sleep.

 1 Know how much sleep your baby needs

-Your baby's nap needs will change a lot in the first year.
-From birth until about 4 months, your baby will need 4-5 naps during the day.
-By the age of four months, it will be closer to 4.
+The amount of sleep your baby needs during the day will change a lot in their first year.
+From birth until about four months, your baby will need four or five naps during the day.
+By the age of four months, it will be closer to four naps a day.

-From 5-8 months, your baby will nap about 3 times per day.
-From 9-15 months, your little one will need 2 naps (although she may transition to one nap a little earlier).
-From 18 months up to 3 or 4 years old, she will need one nap.
-Remember though that these are guidelines, and your baby may need more or less than the average.
+From five to eight months, your baby will nap about three times per day.
+From nine to 15 months, your little one will only need two naps (although she may transition to one nap a little earlier).
+From 18 months up to three or four years old, she will need one nap in the daytime.

-Before we get Ito this, keep in mind that it’s perfectly normal for newborns and young babies to take short naps.
-So if you're wondering whether that 15 minute nap is actually a nap or not, then if your baby is very young then it probably is.
-For older babies though, a 15 minute nap is not good enough - we're sure you agree!
+It’s perfectly normal for newborn babies to take short naps, so if you're wondering whether that 15 minute snooze actually counts as a nap or not, it probably does in the early weeks.
+For older babies though, a 15 minute nap is not long enough - we're sure you agree!

-While it's true that the naps that take place at home are usually more restorative than moving sleep that happens in a carseat or pram, napping at home isn’t always possible.
-If your baby or toddler has to nap on the go, make the sleep environment is as nap-friendly as possible.
-Make it dark and quiet- the SnoozeShade is perfect for this, and one of the reasons why it was invented.
+While it's true that the naps that take place at home are usually more restorative than sleep that happens in a car seat or a pram, napping at home isn’t always possible.
+If your baby or toddler has to nap on the go, make their sleep environment is as nap-friendly as possible.
+Make it dark, quiet and free from distractions.
+SnoozeShade is perfect for this, and one of the reasons why it was invented.